A position for an additional fabulous vet is available. Please follow this link to find out more: Associate Vet Position

-I have a keen interest in Veterinary Behaviour Medicine and have completed the Behaviour Medicine Post-Graduate Course through the University of Sydney, The intensive NAVC Applied Behavioral Medicine Course in the United States and attended multiple conferences with a special focus on Behaviour Medicine.
+I have a very keen interest in Veterinary Behaviour Medicine and have attained Membership of the Australian and New Zealand College of Veterinary Surgeons in Veterinary Behaviour (MANZCVS).
+Keeping up-to-date with the latest knowledge and developments in Veterinary Science is very important.
+Some of the ongoing professional development I’ve undertaken is the Veterinary Behaviour Medicine Post-Graduate Course through the University of Sydney, The intensive NAVC Applied Behavioral Medicine Course in the United States, attend and present at multiple conferences with a special focus on Veterinary Behaviour Medicine.
 Behaviour issues are a great concern for many owners and certainly impact on how owners, families and pets interact.
 By gaining additional skills and expertise in this field, I offer my clients and their pets scientifically-based solutions that improve their interactions, their quality of life and the human-animal bond.
+Why is this approach important?
+Because it is based in scientific research, ongoing collaboration with other experts and specialists in this field and provides a way to work on long term and lasting solutions to pet’s behaviour challenges.
 Since I offer this as part of a veterinary house call service, I am able to understand your family’s circumstances, your pet’s perspective and your interactions at home, rather than in the clinic environment where pets are more likely to be anxious and often behave differently than in their usual environment.
 I look forward to providing well-rounded quality vet care to your furry, scaly or feathered friend!

 Apart from my professional interest in fascinating animals, I enjoy spending time with my husband, two little children, and furry cat-child, Penny.
 I enjoy being out in nature, painting murals and other artwork (MyMural.com.au), travelling and learning foreign languages – some of my accents still need a little work though…